Ryan Schelhaas

 Ryan Schelhaas is the Interim Attorney General of Wyoming and will remain in the position of Interim Attorney General until the Wyoming Legislature opens for its 2026 Budget Session where the legislature can either pick him or another candidate to be the state's Attorney General.
 He was appointed as Interim Attorney General after Bridget Hill became a Justice of the Wyoming Supreme Court.

 Education

-Schelhass attended the University of Wyoming earning his bachelor's degree and Juris Doctor.
+Schelhaas attended the University of Wyoming earning his bachelor's degree and Juris Doctor.